johang/vlc-bittorrent/README.md

 ## Dependencies (on Linux)

-* libvlc core ("libvlccore8" in Debian/Ubuntu)
-* libtorrent ("libtorrent-rasterbar9" in Debian/Ubuntu)
+* libtorrent ("libtorrent-rasterbar9" in Ubuntu 18.04)

 ## Building from git on a recent Debian/Ubuntu